aryanduntley/AIProjectManager/ai-pm-mcp/reference/organization.md

 # MCP-Generated Project Structure & Organization

+> **Note**: Throughout this document, `$$projectManagement` refers to the configurable project management folder name.
+This defaults to "$projectManagement" but can be customized via the `managementFolderName` setting in your project configuration to avoid naming conflicts.

 ## Purpose

 This structure is created automatically by the MCP server after it is installed and executed for the first time within a user's project.
 The MCP server itself is downloaded either as a ZIP archive (e.g. from GitHub) or via an NPM package.
-Upon running, it checks whether a `projectManagement/` folder already exists in the project root.
+Upon running, it checks whether a `$$projectManagement/` folder (configurable, defaults to "$projectManagement") already exists in the project root.

 ### MCP Initialization Behavior

-- If `projectManagement/` **does not exist**, MCP creates it fresh with the full structure below.
+- If `$projectManagement/` **does not exist**, MCP creates it fresh with the full structure below.
-- If `projectManagement/` **exists**, MCP checks:
+- If `$projectManagement/` **exists**, MCP checks:
   - Is it from the same MCP version?
   - If yes, MCP offers to **integrate** the existing data.
   - If no, MCP asks whether to **overwrite**, **rename** (based on a configurable default), or cancel.
 - MCP uses an internal `firstRun` flag to determine whether it has been initialized in this project context before.

-This document defines the structure that the MCP Server will generate inside a project's root directory (within `projectManagement/`) when it is initiated to manage that project.
+This document defines the structure that the MCP Server will generate inside a project's root directory (within `$projectManagement/`) when it is initiated to manage that project.

 The structure is designed to: